abach42/superhero/README.md

 # Superhero Spring Boot RESTful API
-An RESTful API etude, using Spring 6.* , Spring Boot 3.* to find solutions and build tests as example code.
+A RESTful API etude, using Spring 6.* , Spring Boot 3.* to find solutions and build tests as example code.

 You could get data calling e.g. `/api/v1/superheroes` and other endpoints.
 Prior get a JWT token.
 You can run unit, functional and integrative tests using oci container solution ("Testconainers" feature of spring boot).

 ![Swagger UI](src/main/resources/static/img/swg.png)

-## Start project in your OCI of docker environment 🐋
+## Start project in your docker environment 🐋

 👆 You will need docker/ docker-compose installed on your os.

-🐋 tbd.
+`.bin/start.sh`

+This will make an image of project, start a docker network, initialize a postgre database and provide localhost, TLS at port 8443.

+* Use some rest client: `GET https://localhost:8443/api/v1/superheros/ HTTP/1.1` (Please use JWT).

+* See openapi definition at https://localhost:8443/swagger-ui/index.html .
+(Please write `index.html`, there is no redirect)

 ## Using JWT <img src="./src/main/resources/static/img/jwt_logo.svg" width="20">